alexander-soare/alexander-soare/README.md

 # Projects

-In between running my own machine learning consultancy and heading up perception for Dextrous Robotics  (which unfortunately had to [wind down in late 2023](https://techcrunch.com/2024/01/11/dextrous-robotics-closes-up-shop/)), I love to explore and contribute to the ML ecosystem.
-See below for some highlights.
-For a summary of my professional work please see my [LinkedIn](https://www.linkedin.com/in/alexander-soare-996145a7/).
+I love to explore and contribute to the ML ecosystem whenever I can.
+See below for some highlights of my public work.
+For a summary of my professional curriculum, please see my [LinkedIn](https://www.linkedin.com/in/alexander-soare-996145a7/).

+## HuggingFace's LeRobot

+I am currently a member of Hugging Face's robotics team and am a core contributor to their open source robotics library [LeRobot](https://github.com/huggingface/lerobot).
+I mainly focus on modeling, training, and evaluation.

 ## Consistency Policy